A Message from Bishop Malloy:

 RETIREMENT FUND FOR RELIGIOUS (RFR)

-This annual appeal benefits over 25,000 elderly Catholic sisters, brothers, and religious order priests—women and men who have consecrated their lives to serving God and the Church.
 For most of their lives, religious men and women worked for small stipends and room and board.
 There were no 401(k) plans or pensions.
 Many religious communities struggle to provide for aging members.
 Rising healthcare costs and decreased income compound the struggle to provide adequate attention to these men and women who gave their lives to the faith.
 Your gift helps provide this needed care, and more.
 Using our contributions, religious congregations are implementing long-range retirement strategies, even as they continue to serve the People of God.
-With your help, the Diocese distributed $135,370 last year.
+With your help, the Diocese distributed $137,020 last year.

 retiredreligious.org